Nejc Pečnik: International career

-Pečnik made his debut for the Slovenia national team on 1 April 2009, in a 2010 FIFA World Cup qualifier against Northern Ireland.

-He scored his first goal for Slovenia on 10 October 2009, in the same competition, a 2–0 win over Slovakia.
-On 14 November 2009, he scored a decisive away goal in the 2010 World Cup qualification playoffs, as the national side lost 2–1 against Russia at the Luzhniki Stadium, only to win 1–0 in the second leg, taking the tie on the away goals and qualifying for a World Cup for the second time in the nation's history; in the final stages, he appeared twice as a late substitute, having to be however stretchered off in the match against the United States.
+Pečnik made his debut for the Slovenia national team on 1 April 2009, in a 2010 World Cup qualifier against Northern Ireland.
+He scored his first goal for Slovenia on 10 October 2009, during the same qualifying campaign, in a 2–0 win over Slovakia.
+On 14 November 2009, he scored a decisive away goal in the 2010 World Cup qualification play-offs, as Slovenia lost 2–1 against Russia at the Luzhniki Stadium, only to win 1–0 in the second leg, taking the tie on the away goals and qualifying for a World Cup for the second time in the nation's history; in the final stages, he appeared twice as a late substitute, having to be however stretchered off in the match against the United States.
+Overall, Pečnik earned a total of 32 caps, scoring 6 goals.